j4ggi/Unreified/README.md

 var executor = new Executor();
 // These steps can be registered in ANY order.
 Here they happen to be registered in execution order,
-// but that's just to make it easier to understand what was the intention of the author executor.AddSteps(
+// but that's simply to make it easier to understand what was the author's intention executor.AddSteps(
     Step.FromMethod(IndependentStep1),
     Step.FromMethod(IndependentStep2),